 Wat Mahathat at sunset

-Khemer temple of Wat Si Sawai in the south centralthe parts are distinguished by their three corn-turrets, chosen by pigeons, as a result of which, the land next to them resembles a bird cage floor that was not cleaned for several months.
+Khemer temple Wat Si Sawai in the south of the central part, stands out for its three corn towers, chosen by pigeons, as a result of which the land next to them resembles a floor in a birdcage, which has not been cleaned for several months.

 Wat Si Sawai in Sukhothai

-Here we sat for a couple of hours, a very nice place.
-But, unfortunately, heavily visited, the flow of tourists did not stop for a minute.
+We sat here for a couple of hours, a very pleasant place.
+But, unfortunately, highly visited, the flow of sightseers did not stop for a minute..

 Wat si chum